 This litter is also typically less expensive than the clumping type.
 Additionally, many of these are natural litters made from a variety of materials, such as corn or wheat.
 This can be a more appealing option for some people.

-Also, a good point for clay litter is its appeal to cats.
-It is easy to dig in, and stepping on it feels natural for cats.
-But the bad part here is that your difficulties in maintaining the cleanliness of the box may distract your cat; this might be solved by dumping the whole box quite frequently.
+Also, a good point for this type is it’s appeal to your cats.
+It’s easy to dig in, and stepping on it feels natural for cats.
+But the bad part here is that your difficulties in maintaining a clean litter box may distract your furry friend.
+Unfortunately, we often experienced an accumulation of urine at the bottom of the box, which made cleaning of the box messier.
+As mentioned above, this may force your cat to seek a nicer place to eliminate, like your laundry basket (or at least that’s what one of our cats did).
+This may be solved by refilling the whole box with fresh litter more often.

 The odor fighting capabilities of clay cat litter are mediocre.
 However, we always state that no matter the litter type, the best solution to a smelly litter box is frequent cleaning.
 You can find more tips to prevent a litter box from smelling here.
 If you seek a litter type that overwhelms odor well, you may create litter box avoidance in your cat, as, unlike humans, our pets do not appreciate litter boxes smelling like lavender, rose or pine.

 The environmental friendliness of clay litter is not as low as that of clumping bentonite litter, but if you are an owner who cares about this issue, you may find pine, recycled paper or biodegradable clumping litter a lot better choice.
 The other concern is that it can swell up when in contact with moisture and increase the space it takes in our waste cans and landfills.